1leozhao/auction/README.md

-# auction
+# NFT Auction
 Vanderbilt Blockchain.
-The updated Auction contract now supports both English and Dutch auctions in a single deployment
+The updated Auction contract now supports both English and Dutch auctions in a single deployment.